Sulphur Dell: Final years (1964–1969)

+Photographs from 1963 show the final outfield dimensions as follows: left field foul line 335 ft, left center field 363 ft, center field corner 422 ft, right center field 321 ft and right field foul line 262 ft.

 Amateur baseball teams played at Sulphur Dell in 1964.
 The park was converted to a speedway for three weeks in 1965.
 The stadium then served as a tow-in lot for Metro Nashville, before being demolished on April 16, 1969.
 The remains of the recently demolished Andrew Jackson Hotel were used to fill in the site.
 It then became the location of a number of parking lots north of the Tennessee State Capitol until 2014.
 The site was also bisected by a stretch of the Music City Bikeway cycle path.

 Baseball returns (2015)

 In August 2013, the city of Nashville was announced to be in negotiations with the State of Tennessee, owner the Sulphur Dell property, to build a ballpark at the location which would serve as the new home of the Nashville Sounds, a Minor League Baseball team of the Triple-A Pacific Coast League.
 A deal was reached on November 8, and final approval from city and state officials was received on December 10.
 A groundbreaking ceremony was held on January 27, 2014.

 The stadium, First Tennessee Park, replaced Herschel Greer Stadium, the Sounds' home ballpark from 1978 to 2014.
 The facility seats up to 10,000 people, with 8,500 of that in fixed seating and the rest in open areas, such as a grass berm.
 The cost of the entire development, including commercial and retail space, a greenway, and a parking garage, was approximately $150 million; the stadium itself cost $47 million.
 First Tennessee Park opened on April 17, 2015.
 In the ballpark's inaugural game, the Sounds defeated the visiting Colorado Springs Sky Sox, 3–2, in 10 innings.

 The new ballpark's design incorporates elements relating to Sulphur Dell.
 Light stanchions on the grandstand and outfield concourse resemble Sulphur Dell's lights.
 The back of the batter's eye has a tin sign marking the former location of Sulphur Dell's marquee declaring, "Site of Sulphur Dell, Baseball's Most Historic Park, 1870–1963".
 A plaque on the right field concourse marks the final location of Sulphur Dell's home plate.
 Displays about Sulphur Dell and the Vols are present throughout the park.